lolipalooza/ClassicHud/README.md

 - Manage radar blip icons on expanded fla.
 - Manage weapons on expanded fla.
 - The another ClassicHud mod is drawing an "You are here" VC/VCS styled icon on radar screen.
 Find out how to do that.
+- Is there a way of drawing better radars (specially when using Limit adjusters to increase map size)?
+See FLA source code.